bvenkatakarthik/bvenkatakarthik.github.io/_posts/2025-03-26-BookSeries.md

 * "Theoretical Physics, Vols 1 to 8" by Nolting.
 * "Lectures on Theoretical Physics, Vols 1 to 4" by Tong.
 * "Theoretical Physics Series" by Greiner.
-* "Physics - A general course, Vols 1 to 3" by Savelyev.
+* "Physics: A general course, Vols 1 to 3" by Savelyev.

 **Computer Science**
 * "The Art of Computer Programming, Vols 1 to 4" by Knuth.